 Where you will be transferring personal data outside the UK, the law requires you to tell people this, and explain what safeguards are in place to secure the data.
-At the point of collection, or as soon as you receive the personal data you must make the data subjects aware of their rights and how their data will be processed; including any overseas transfers.
-Privacy notices are commonly held on an organisation's website, and data collection forms provide signposting to them.
-Ensure each relevant notice is updated to reflect any overseas transfers explaining:
+At the point of collection, or as soon as you receive the personal data, you must make the data subjects aware of their rights and how their data will be processed, including any overseas transfers.
+Privacy notices are usually held on your website, and data collection forms provide signposting to them.
+You must advise if personal data will be transferred or stored overseas, and which safeguard you are relying on for that processing.